realworldocaml/book/en/02-guided-tour.md

 val y : string = "three"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This kind of pattern-matching let binding allows us to mint multiple
+`(x,y)` is the pattern, and it's used as the right-hand side of the
+`let` binding.
+Note that this operation lets us mint the new
-new variables corresponding to different components of the value being
+variables `x` and `y`, each bound to different components of the value
-matched.
+being matched.

+This is just a first taste of pattern matching.
+Pattern matching
+shows up in many contexts, and is a surprisingly powerful and
+pervasive tool.

 Here's another example: a function for computing the distance between
 two points on the plane, where each point is represented as a pair of